-Fractures of the acetabulum are usually not treated for 5-10 days following the injury.
-Because the patient experiences significant bleeding with this fracture, the orthopaedic surgeon must wait for the patient's own clotting mechanisms to go into effect--usually within 3-5 days.
+Fractures of the acetabulum are usually not treated for 5 to 10 days following the injury.
+Because the patient experiences significant bleeding with this fracture, the orthopedic surgeon must wait for the patient's own clotting mechanisms to go into effect – usually within three to five days.
 During this period the patient may be in traction to prevent additional injury.

 Patients scheduled for surgery undergo a number of tests.
 These include:

 At HSS all surgery patients with fractures of the pelvis and acetabulum are given small preoperative doses of heparin (an anticoagulant), a drug that prevents clotting.
 Patients continue to take an anticoagulant (coumadin) after surgery until the physician has ruled out any further danger of clotting.